How Pharma Benefits with

 One of the most vivid examples of a trial companion app is myStudyCompanion by Roche.
 This app is focused on the patients enrolled in certain drug testing.
 It provides users with relevant information regarding trial schedule and details and helps patients follow the directions and adhere to the medication at testing.

-5-star app by a technology company Medidata Solutions, Patient Cloud ePro, also simplifies clinical trial process and streamlines in-app symptom data collection.
-Able to adjust to different types of trials – medication intake, medical procedures – the app both ensures patients regularly provide their data from the comfort of their homes and comply with trial directions following timely notifications and reminders.
+5-star patient engagement app by a technology company Medidata Solutions, Patient Cloud ePro, also simplifies clinical trial process and streamlines in-app symptom data collection.
+Able to adjust to different types of trials – medication intake, medical procedures – the healthcare app both ensures patients regularly provide their data from the comfort of their homes and comply with trial directions following timely notifications and reminders.

 Another tool Excedrin Migraine Experience by GlaxoSmithKline doesn’t collect data on Excedrin intake, but makes an attempt to visualize each patient’s migraine experience.
 Integrated AR capabilities allow app users model their personal migraine symptoms – aura, trumping headache, disorientation, floating spots, sensitivity to light – and share this data with others.
 This data can make a tremendous impact on our understanding of migraines and contribute to creating better solutions in this field.